smblott-github/chromix/README.md

     Store](https://chrome.google.com/webstore/detail/chromi/eeaebnaemaijhbdpnmfbdboenoomadbo)
     or from [GitHub](https://github.com/smblott-github/chromi).
   - A server: `script/server.{coffee,js}`.
   - A client: `script/chromix.{coffee,js}`.
+    This is Chromix's command-line and scripting utility.

-This project provides the Chromix client and server.
+This project provides the Chromix server and client.

 There's an explanation of how these three components interact (including an example) on the [Chromi site](https://github.com/smblott-github/chromi#details).